deniskabana/hackathon-zomblox-ts/README.md

+> [!CAUTION]
+> This codebase has been long abandoned in favor of a new, multiplayer-centric codebase that is not open-source.
+Documentation is also outdated.

+This code serves as a showcase of how I started working on Zomblocks and why it was a bad idea to make my own engine.
+I still don't regret it.

+Try the **current version of Zomblocks** here: https://alpha.zomblocks.fun/ The last public version from this codebase is here: https://beta.zomblocks.fun/

+---

 ## Zomblocks Hackathon

 A simple top-down shooter game made from ground-up by me as a hackathon and a challenge project.
 Drawing heavily from my Unity experience, implementing everything in OOP TS.